-1. Difficulty in data exchange and access

-The domains of the maritime emerging technologies such as 1) Green Technology, 2) Electric Ships, 3) Autonomous Ships, 4) Blockchain, 5) Big Data and Predictive Analysis, 6) Cybersecurity currently encountered challenges in data exchange and access due to functionality of the different maritime sectors, which poses a huge obstacle in database connectivity.
+1. Difficulty in data exchange and access.
+The domains of the maritime emerging technologies such as 1) Green Technology, 2) Electric Ships, 3) Autonomous Ships, 4) Blockchain, 5) Big Data and Predictive Analysis, and 6) Cybersecurity currently encountered challenges in data exchange and access due to their functionality of the different maritime sectors, which poses a huge obstacle in database connectivity.

-Through API Integration, maritime stakeholders can optimize seamless integration that is derived from API economy enabling new maritime business models.
+Through Application Programming Interface (API) Integration, maritime stakeholders can optimize seamless integration that is derived from API economy enabling new maritime business models.

-2. Limited Digital Infrastructure

-The limited digital infrastructure and shift to online applications prove to be a major concern.
+- 2. Limited Digital and Communications Infrastructure.
+The limited digital and communications infrastructure and shift to online applications prove to be a major concern with regard to information dissemination and transparency.
 While MARINA made a significant transition to digital platforms to continue its operation, there is still a need for sufficient budget for the procurement of digital infrastructure under the capital outlay.

-3. Lack of digital literacy skills and culture

-Digitalization would require a corresponding competency to ensure users protect their privacy, critically analyze digital data and information, ethically use digital platforms, and communicate with others effectively.
-Establishing a culture of digitalization is necessary but there is an acknowledgment that it cannot be done overnight.
-It is crucial that potential users are digitally literate, as it allows them to operate digital platforms to find, produce and share media in order to include their specific needs or preferences.

-4. Unstable internet connectivity to provide seamless services to maritime stakeholders

-At 16.76 megabytes per second (Mbps), the Philippines mobile broadband speed is much slower than the global average of 32.01 Mbps.
-There are regions that have LTE, 3G, and 4G connectivity which have a slower connectivity of 7 Mbps139.
-Maritime operations are running with this on a daily basis and this greatly affects the productivity of its workers and the services they render to their stakeholders.

-5. Semi-structured data

-The Semi-structured data and End-user type of database are predominant scenarios in the stand-alone systems developed in the maritime sector.
-This proved to be functional but became outdated as the need to integrate data and enhance portability for decision making became apparent.
-The 'lack of trust in data' caused operational inefficiencies which leads to agencies' use digital platforms, and communicate with others effectively.
+It is therefore essential that the communication departments use new technologies to respond to the acceleration of the digital and to the new working methods predominant in the Philippine archipelago139. - 3.
+Lack of digital literacy skills and digital divide.
+The gap in digital knowledge and limited access to technology hindered the adoption and efficient operationalization of digital platforms.
+This constrained the opportunities, overall productivity, economic advancement and competitiveness in the maritime industry. - 4.
+Unstable internet connectivity to provide seamless services to maritime stakeholders.
+At 16.76 megabytes per second (Mbps), the Philippines' mobile broadband speed is much slower than the global average of 32.01 Mbps.
+There are regions that have LTE, 3G, and 4G connectivity which have a slower connectivity of 7 mbps140.
+Maritime operations are running with this on a daily basis and this greatly affects the productivity of its workers and the services they render to their stakeholders. - 5.
+Semi-structured data.
+The semi-structured data and end-user type of database are predominant scenarios in the stand-alone systems developed in the maritime sector.
+This proved to be functional but became outdated as the need to integrate data and enhance portability for decision-making became apparent.
+The lack of reliable data caused operational inefficiencies for agencies to use digital platforms.
+Establishing a culture of digitalization is necessary but there is an acknowledgment the high risk of losing its credibility.
+There is also a need to standardize the data fields in conformance with existing guidelines and user's needs. - 6.
+Unstructured disaster recovery.
+One of the key challenges posed to the maritime sector by the COVID-19 pandemic was how to maintain operational continuity despite the fact that many sectors do not have the mechanism in place to facilitate the remote operations whilst maintaining the previous level of operational productivity.

-139 The World Bank, "Harnessing Digital Technologies Can Help Philippines Overcome Impact of Pandemic, Hasten Recovery."
-05 October 2020.
-Last accessed 11 September 2023. https://www.worldbank.org/en/news/press-release/2020/10/05/harnessing-digital-technologies-can-help-philippines-overcome-impact-of-pandemic-hasten-recovery

-Establishing a culture of digitalization is necessary but there is an acknowledgment that high risk in losing its credibility.
-There is also a need to standardize the data fields in conformance with existing guidelines and user's needs.

-6. Unstructured disaster recovery

-One of the key challenges posed to the Maritime Sector by the CoVid-19 pandemic was how to maintain operational continuity despite the fact that many sectors do not have the infrastructure in place to facilitate the remote operations whilst maintaining the previous level of operational productivity.

 Physical backup became an obsolete activity.
-Maximizing to leverage data back-ups became an integral part of data governance.
-Keeping the systems operational during pandemic relied heavily on the backend structure that opens to all vulnerabilities on the data security.
+Leveraging data back-ups became an integral part of data governance.
+Keeping the systems operational during pandemic relied heavily on the back-end structure that opens to all vulnerabilities in data security.